 One involves the due process problem when an officer checks the wrong box on the DS367 police report form.
 Two of them exploit an officer’s failure properly to advise (or “admonish”) the motorist while offering the test.
 One defense is based on the motorist’s medical condition at the time of the arrest (particularly in accident cases), and one is the simple “he said, she said” defense that the motorist simply did not refuse the test.

-Refusal cases are among the most difficult, but by mastering these five defenses you will increase the likelihood you will beat DMV.
+Refusal cases are among the most difficult, but by applying one or more of these five defenses, you increase the likelihood that you will beat DMV.

 Refusal Defense #1